Born Pink: Marketing

 On September 16, the group held a live stream broadcast on the group's official YouTube channel one hour before the release of Born Pink.
 During the broadcast, held on a large stage aligning with the concept of the second single "Shut Down", the members revealed a variety of behind-the-scenes stories of the music video filming, discuss their future activities, and introduce the new songs and sneak peeks into the Born Pink World Tour.
 On the same day, Blackpink was interviewed on US radio stations Sirius XM and 102.7 KIIS FM as part of promotions for both "Shut Down" and the new album.
 On September 19, they performed the single live for the first time on ABC's Jimmy Kimmel Live!.
-From September 16 to 18, Spotify held an event called "Born Pink: The Pop-Up Experience" in Los Angeles to celebrate the new album's release, where attendees had the opportunity to enjoy photographic moments selected by the members, buy exclusive Blackpink products directly in-store and receive an exclusive gift from Spotify and Blackpink.
-On December 2, Blackpink released the first episode of Born Pink Memories, a reality show on YouTube showing the behind-the-scenes process of the album and its promotions.
+From September 16 to 18, Spotify held an event called "Born Pink: The Pop-Up Experience" in Los Angeles to celebrate the new album's release.
+On December 2, Blackpink released the first episode of Born Pink Memories, a YouTube show showing the behind-the-scenes process of the album and its promotions.

 Tour

 On July 6, 2022, YG Entertainment confirmed that Blackpink would embark on the largest world tour by a K-pop girl group in history later in the year.
 On July 31, it was revealed that the group's second Korean studio album Born Pink would release in September, supported by the Born Pink World Tour starting in October.
-On August 8, Blackpink announced 36 tour dates between October 2022 and June 2023 spanning Asia, North America, Europe, and Oceania.
+On August 8, Blackpink announced tour dates between October 2022 and June 2023 spanning Asia, North America, Europe, and Oceania.
 The tour began on October 15, 2022, at the KSPO Dome in Seoul, South Korea.
+It was followed by a series of arena concerts in North America and Europe from October through December.
+The tour continued from January to June 2023 with stadium shows across Asia as well as concerts in Mexico and Australia.
+Blackpink returned to France and the United States for an encore stadium tour in July and August.
+The tour concluded with two finale concerts at the Gocheok Sky Dome in Seoul, ending on September 17, 2023.
+The Born Pink World Tour drew 1.8 million attendees in total across 66 shows, making it the most-attended concert tour by a Korean girl group, and broke the record held by Spice Girls' Spice World – 2019 Tour to become the highest-grossing concert tour of all time by a female group.